Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Discussion

 We also examined the bulk densities of our targets to verify our assumption of H$_2$-He atmosphere.
 As shown in Figure \ref{fig:ahat}b, most of our sample planets have radii fairly larger than those expected for pure H$_2$O planets, implying the presence of H$_2$-He atmospheres that puff up the observable radius.
 However, the bulk densities of HD 97658 b and K2-18 b are consistent with those of 100\% H$_2$O planets.
 Thus, it is unclear whether these planets are rocky planets with H$_2$-He atmospheres or icy planets with steam-like (i.e., high metallicity) atmospheres.
 The impacts of the possible high-metallicity atmospheres are discussed in Section \ref{sec:albedo}.
 In addition, both LHS 1140 b and GJ 1132 b have Earth-like bulk densities.
 This presumably indicates that there are little-to-no H$_2$-He atmospheres in LHS 1140 b and GJ 1132 b.
 These targets may contribute two effects in our analysis: 1) terrestrial atmospheres likely have much higher $\mu$ than H$_2$-He atmospheres and their true atmospheric water amplitudes could greatly deviate from the ones calculated with $\mu=2.3$ amu (see discussion in Section \ref{sec:albedo}), 2) these terrestrial exoplanets could be the outliers of our samples, since their atmospheric chemistry could be very different from sub-Neptunes due to the differences in bulk atmospheric composition.
 Thus, we removed these two targets from our samples and reanalysed all the trends in Section \ref{sec:a_analysis}.
-We found that our results remained unchanged with the statistics varying only slightly for most stellar forcing/planetary parameters.
-Thus, we leave the both of them in our analysis.
+Again, we found that our results changed minimally for most stellar forcing/planetary parameters.
+For some of the tentatively correlated parameters (e.g., eccentricity), the associated p-values decrease slightly, but none reach our significance threshold.
+Thus, we leave the both of the planets in our analysis.